Fair-trade cocoa: Additional income for farmers

-Since 1998, Fair Trade USA has helped US-based companies using fair trade cocoa to generate more than $220 million in additional income for their cocoa cooperative farming communities.
+Since 1998, Fair Trade USA has helped US-based companies using fair-trade cocoa to generate more than $220 million in additional income for their cocoa cooperative-farming communities.

 Community development

-Since 2002, $1.25 million has been paid by Fair Trade USA certified cocoa companies directly to fair trade cocoa cooperatives for community development projects.
-These additional funds allow cocoa farming communities to attain programs that create better access to health care and education, support women, and protect the environment.
+Since 2002, $1.25 million has been paid by Fair Trade USA–certified cocoa companies directly to fair-trade cocoa cooperatives for community development projects.
+These additional funds allow cocoa-farming communities to run programs that create better access to healthcare and education, support women, and protect the environment.
 Fair Trade USA's cocoa cooperatives are largely in West Africa and Latin America.

 Increasing equality for women

 While men are paid little while working on a cocoa farm, women are often paid less if at all.
 In the Ivory Coast, women constitute nearly 70% of the farm labor producing cocoa yet receive just over 20% of the income.
 Women constitute only 25% of the landowners producing cacao in the Ivory Coast.
 As a result, women are unable to get loans or a line of credit to increase the quality of their crops and the productivity of their trees through investments in equipment.
-Fair Trade cocoa ensures that all are paid equally regardless of gender.
+Fair-trade cocoa ensures that all are paid equally regardless of gender.
 As a result, women are able to invest in their farms.
 This increases agricultural productivity and product quality.
 Women are also shown to have greater marginal returns than men when given higher income.
 Improving their income also has the effect of improving the lives of their children as well.

 Political impact

-In Côte d'Ivoire, where much of the country's wealth and employment is based on cocoa production, the government and the rebel group Forces Nouvelles (FN) are competing for fair trade cocoa-producing land; revenues from the cocoa trade have contributed to funding armed conflict.
+In Côte d'Ivoire, where much of the country's wealth and employment is based on cocoa production, the government and the rebel group Forces Nouvelles (FN) are competing for land producing fair-trade cocoa; revenues from the cocoa trade have contributed to funding armed conflict.
 After the 2010 presidential election, incumbent Laurent Gbagbo alleged corruption in the voting process and refused to cede power to Alassane Ouattara, the internationally recognized winner.
 Ouattara called for a ban on cocoa exports in order to cut off Gbagbo's main funding source.
 The European Union (EU) endorsed the ban and forbade ships from the EU to dock in Côte d'Ivoire.
 Cocoa farmers continued to harvest their cocoa beans, but most beans were stored in warehouses and not exported.
 Some cocoa was smuggled through neighbouring countries.